ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-constrained-increase.md

 ### Specification

 {{Section 7.2.1 of !RFC9260}} says:

 >When cwnd is less than or equal to ssthresh, an SCTP endpoint MUST use the slow-start algorithm to increase cwnd only if the current congestion window is being fully utilized and the data sender is not in Fast Recovery.
 Only when these two conditions are met can the cwnd be increased; otherwise, the cwnd MUST NOT be increased.

 ### Assessment

 The quoted statement from {{!RFC9260}} prescribes the same cwnd growth limitation that is also specified for Cubic, and implemented for both Reno and Cubic in Linux.
 It is in accordance with rule #1 in {{rules}}, and more conservative than rule #2 in {{rules}}.

 {{Section 7.2.1 of !RFC9260}} is specifically limited to Slow Start.
-Congestion Avoidance is discussed in {{Section 7.2.2 of !RFC9260}} -- and this section neither contains nor refers back to the rule that limits cwnd growth in Section 7.2.1.
+Congestion Avoidance is discussed in {{Section 7.2.2 of !RFC9260}}, but this section neither contains nor refers back to the rule that limits cwnd growth in Section 7.2.1.
 It is thus implicitly clear that the quoted rule only applies to Slow Start, whereas the rules in {{rules}} apply to both Slow Start and Congestion Avoidance.

 ## QUIC

 ### Specification

 {{Section 7.8 of !RFC9002}} states:

 >When bytes in flight is smaller than the congestion window and sending is not pacing limited, the congestion window is underutilized.
 This can happen due to insufficient application data or flow control limits.
 When this occurs, the congestion window SHOULD NOT be increased in either slow start or congestion avoidance.

 >A sender that paces packets (see Section 7.7) might delay sending packets and not fully utilize the congestion window due to this delay.
-A sender SHOULD NOT consider itself application limited if it would have fully utilized the congestion window without pacing delay."
+A sender SHOULD NOT consider itself application limited if it would have fully utilized the congestion window without pacing delay.

 ### Assessment